-Our solar fuels research
+Our Solar Fuels research

 The worldwide energy transition from fossil fuels to sustainable energy requires technology with which energy can be efficiently stored and transported.
 Our research into solar fuels addresses the global challenge of efficiently converting and storing sustainable energy into chemicals.
 These offer the highest energy densities and are ideal for long-term storage and long-distance transport of sustainable energy.